-- produce the VA's certificate of eligibility by the first day of class; - · provide written request to be certified; - provide additional information needed to properly certify the enrollment as described in other institutional policies (see the VA School Certifying Official for all requirements).
+- produce the VA's certificate of eligibility by the first day of class: - · provide written request to be certified; - provide additional information needed to properly certify the enrollment as described in other institutional policies (see the VA School Certifying Official for all requirements).

-GI Bill is a registered trademark of the US Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official US Government website at www.benefits.va.gov/gibill.
+GI Bill is a registered trademark of the US Department of Veterans Affairs.
+More information about education benefits offered by the VA is available at www.benefits.va.gov/gibill.